davethomasthewendysguy/MTV-Remote-Control/README.md

 v0.75 -
 	- Fixed issue with duplicate videos from the same artist appearing in a single game
 	- More songs added (497 total)

+v0.76 - Now next video shown will be the next in order after the last guessed instead of the lowest non-guessed video index.
+Will loop around to beginning if need be.